tombenke/easer/website-docs/easer-internals.md

 In order to have all the basic functions a cloud ready component should have, `easer` is built-upon the [npac](https://www.npmjs.com/package/npac) architecture, which is a lightweight Ports and Adapters Container for applications running on Node.js platform.

-To act as PDMS Gateway, `easer` uses the built-in [npac-webserver-adapter](https://www.npmjs.com/package/npac-webserver-adapter).
+To act as MESSAGING Gateway, `easer` uses the built-in [npac-webserver-adapter](https://www.npmjs.com/package/npac-webserver-adapter).

 Note: There are two ways of implementing service modules with the [npac-webserver-adapter](https://www.npmjs.com/package/npac-webserver-adapter):